Micronutrients: The Unsung Heroes of Indian Diets

 Not enough mineral diversity

-Compare that to a balanced Indian meal with dal, sabzi, roti, and curd is far more nutritionally complete.
+Compare that to a balanced Indian meal with dal, sabzi, roti, and curd, which is far more nutritionally complete.

 Lower intake of B vitamins